 This stunning two-bedroom apartment has one double bed, two single beds, and a fold-down double sofa bed in the living room.
 The open-plan living area is spacious, with a stylish lounge section, a work desk, a dining table, and a modern kitchen corner.

 Filled with backpacker accommodations and tourist-focused eateries, Chinatown is one of the cheapest neighbourhoods in Kuala Lumpur.
+If you’re trying to not go overboard with your travel budget in Malaysia, then we recommend staying here.
 The area hosts a number of historic and cultural attractions and is also home to a large street market and other places to shop for bargain goods.

 It could also be a good base for first-time visitors to the city if you prefer to be immersed in a cultural enclave than surrounded by the modern marvels and hustle and bustle of KLCC.